rc2sql/rc2sql/README.md

 Practical Relational Calculus Query Evaluation

 accepted at ICDT'22.
+In particular, it contains the extended report on RC2SQL.

 ---

 # News:

-- December 19: added press-the-button scripts for RC query evaluation
+- December 19: added press-the-button scripts for RC query evaluation and extended report on RC2SQL
 - September 23: the evaluation results have been updated (see `paper.pdf`) after an optimization in the translation of RA expressions to SQL (replacing `COUNT(DISTINCT ...)` by `COUNT(...)` and using `SELECT DISTINCT ...`)